 Mount Rinjani located on Lombok island Indonesia.
 Mount Rinjani is the second-highest volcano in Indonesia, rises up to 3726 meters above sea level.
 The island of Lombok is Dominated by Mount Rinjani!
 A semi-active volcano with a huge crater lake and an active volcano (Gunung Baru) inside it.
 Mt Rinjani is quite a tough mountain and needs an extra level of fitness to pass all of the treks.

 The trekking tour usually consists of viewing the crater’s rim, lake, and summit.
 Depending on how many days you spend on the tour, at minimum 2 days are required to do the Rinjani tour both for beginner and expert.
-Look good reputation tour operator which is run the tour by themselves, own good camping gears and knows well about the volcano before booking the tour are worth, as Rinjani known as the hardest trek trail in South East Asia and weather can change suddenly.
+Look good reputation tour operator which is run the tour by themselves, own good camping gears and knows well about the volcano before booking the tour are worth, as Rinjani known as the hardest trek trail in South East Asia and the weather can change suddenly.
 The best season to climb Rinjani from April – December.

 Rinjani Volcano Trekking

-Climbing high over northern Lombok is the immense Mount Rinjani, the second-highest mountain in Indonesia and one of the best treks in all of southeastern Asia.
+Climbing high over northern Lombok is the immense Mount Rinjani, the second-highest mountain in Indonesia, and one of the best treks in all of southeastern Asia.
 If you want incredible views, challenging trekking and awesome scenery then the Mt Rinjani trek is for you!

 Mt.
-Rinjani is actually made up of the peak of Gunung Rinjani (3726m), which has never erupted, Danau Segara Anak, the crater lake and Mt.
+Rinjani is actually made up of the peak of Gunung Rinjani (3726m), which has never erupted, Danau Segara Anak, the crater lake, and Mt.
 Baru (2351m), a much younger cone within the crater lake.
 Gunung Baru erupted as recently as 2016.
 Most of the area around Mt Rinjani was declared a national park in 1997.
 Over 60000 trekkers were drawn to the mystique of the mountain and challenging climbing in 20016 and positive steps have been made to direct some of the tourist dollars towards the upkeep of the park.

 Thousands of Indonesians come to Mt.
 Rinjani every year and the pilgrimage is seen as a sacred journey and a way to pay respects to the mountain.
 The native Sasak people have a strong relationship with the mountain and may make several pilgrimages a year, particularly around the full moon, to bathe in the hot springs and make offerings.